mrdipeshashah/Strategic-Maturity-Model/README.md

 Focusing on DTC/E-commerce business generating up to £10m in revenue I have developed a process using the Google Ecoysystem to better understand LTV which is supported by a robust set of metrics.
 It takes DTC/E-commerce brands from raw data to **Strategic Maturity**.

 ### Strategic Outcomes:
-* **Stop the Waste:** Identify the "one-and-done" customers and the channels that bring them.
+* Moving away from matrics such as ROAS + Traffic moving to LTV and Bridge (2nd order) efficiency.
+* Identifying when the exact no of days when a customer becomes profitable
-* **Master the Bridge:** Calculate the exact conversion rate and profit jump from Purchase 1 to Purchase 2.
+* Understanding the conversion rate from 1st purchase to 2nd purchase
+* Identifying one time customers v loyal customers
-* **Own the Forecast:** Use historic cohort maturation to predict next year's revenue with financial rigor, not hope.
+* Using historic cohort data to predict next years revenue

 ## THE FRAMEWORK
 The repository is organized into four distinct modules: